TLS/SSL has become a de-facto protocol even for development and internal APIs.

 Establishing a CA-level trust is convenient, however, it also requires to have a revocation process in place.
 This process could be based on good old CRL or OCSP.

-You have to have an ability to revoke a compromised cert, otherwise, the certificate and its private key can be used for nefarious purposes if the server is compromised.
+You must have to have an ability to revoke a compromised cert, otherwise, the certificate and its private key can be used for nefarious purposes if the server is compromised.

 There are many ways to implement OCSP/CRL, we offer a mechanism built into our DPBuddy/SecScan product.